Montana-Git/Ninio-application-/supabase/README.md

 2. Add a `debug_payments` function to help diagnose payment issues
 3. Include additional debugging information in the function output

+## Adding Sample Activities and Events

+To fix issues with activities and calendar dashboard cards not showing up, apply the migration file:

+1. `20240715000001_add_sample_activities_and_events.sql`

+This migration:

+1. Creates the `child_activities` table if it doesn't exist
+2. Adds sample activities and events for testing
+3. Links activities to children using a helper function

 After applying this migration, make sure to:

 1. Sign out and sign back in to refresh your session